CUSTOMER SERVICE AND CREATIVITY

 Serving the World from Singapore

 RON Kaufman’s vision is for Singapore to become a centre for service excellence.
-And by establishing the successful UP!
-Your Service College here, he is taking steps to make it happen.
+And by establishing the successful Uplifting Service College here, he is taking steps to make it happen.

 Founded in 2006, the college helps organisations “build a superior service culture for sustainable competitive advantage,” said Mr Kaufman.
 Besides international names such as Microsoft, Merrill Lynch, Emirates Airlines and Shell, clients include local organisations such as NTUC Income, Temasek Polytechnic and heartlands restaurant chain Botak Jones.